kormixensnik34/notes/README.md

 # 2023-12-18
 - Today's programming wisdom is to always keep learning and stay curious.
 Technology is constantly evolving, and as a programmer, it's important to stay up-to-date with the latest trends and best practices.
 Whether it's exploring new programming languages, experimenting with different frameworks, or diving deeper into algorithms and data structures, there's always something new to discover in the world of programming.
 So never stop learning, and always be open to new ideas and approaches.
 Happy coding!

+# 2023-12-19
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
+It's better to write clear, simple code first and optimize only when profiling indicates that a particular section of code is a performance bottleneck.